NFL Week 16 Grades: Rams get an 'A' for clinching NFC West, Browns get an 'F'

 Panthers: B

 The Panthers' offense struggled against Tampa, so Carolina's defense took this game into their own hands.
-The Bucs' offensive line had no chance against a Panthers defense that racked up six sacks, with 1.5 of those coming from both Kawann Short and Wes Horton.
-Julius Peppers also tacked on a sack as the Panthers suffocated Winston.
-Not only did the Panthers defense sack Jameis Winston six times, but they also forced three fumbles.
+The Bucs' offensive line had no chance against a Panthers defense that racked up six sacks, with 1.5 each from Kawann Short and Wes Horton.
+Julius Peppers tacked on a sack as the Panthers suffocated Winston.
+Not only did the Panthers sack Winston six times, they also forced three fumbles.
 That more than made up for a Panthers offense that only totaled 255 yards.
-Although Cam Newton wasn't great, he did come through when it counted with a 59-yard game-winning scoring drive that ended with a Newton two-yard touchdown run with just 35 seconds left in the game.
+Although Cam Newton wasn't great, he did come through when it counted with a 59-yard go-ahead scoring drive that ended with a Newton 2-yard touchdown run with just 35 seconds left.

 San Francisco 44-33 over Jacksonville